firebase/firebaseui-web/README.md

 npm test
 ```

-Alternatively, the unit tests can be run manually by running
+Alternatively, the unit tests can be run manually by running:

 ```bash
 npm run serve